|

 portions.
 And Yahweh had regard for Abel and for his offering;

-Noah built an altar to Yahweh, and took of every clean animal and of every clean
+Then Noah built an altar to Yahweh, and took of every clean animal and of every

-bird and offered burnt offerings on the altar.
+clean bird and offered burnt offerings on the altar.
+Yahweh smelled the

 Abraham raised his eyes and looked, and behold, behind him a ram caught in the